David Johnson (swimmer): Swimming for Yale

-Johnson attended Yale University, where he swam for coach Phil Moriarty's Yale Bulldogs swimming and diving team in National Collegiate Athletic Association (NCAA) and Ivy League competition from 1967 to 1969.
-He was a member of the Yale team that won the NCAA national championship in the 800-yard freestyle relay in 1968.
-He graduated from Yale College in 1969, and the Yale School of Medicine in 1973.
+Johnson attended Yale University, where he swam for Hall of Fame Coach Phil Moriarty's Yale Bulldogs swimming and diving team in National Collegiate Athletic Association (NCAA) and Ivy League competition from 1965 to 1969.
+As a Freshman at Yale, he set a new Yale Freshman mark for the 200 Medley, which bettered the Varsity record.
+As a Sophomore at Yale, at the Eastern Seaboard Intercollegiate Swimming Championships in early March 1967, he set a meet record in the 400-yard Individual Medley of 4:19.1, and also won the 200-yard Individual Medley in 1:59.9.

+In his Junior year, he was a member of the Yale Varsity team that won the NCAA national championship in the 800-yard freestyle relay in 1968.